SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 | TreeClasifier | 0.678       |  0.666 |Stock
 | XGBClassifier      | 0.666       | 0.682  |Stock

-After some investigation and using the feature description provided by Xente, we see that some features have (almost) unique identifier.
-Those columns are : `TransactionId`, `BatchId`, `AccountId`, `CustomerId`, `SubscriptionId`.
-The problem with it is that the model could learn, for example, that a certain client, identified with his CustomerId, often do frauds.
-This is a good thing to predict fraud for this specific customer, but it doesn't help for the transaction of new customer.
-This could generate target leakage, training with an information we don't have yet (if the client fraud in the past).
-To avoid it, those columns could be dropped.
-We tested some models with those columns and without.
+After conducting some investigation and using the feature description provided by Xente, we discover that some features have almost unique identifiers, including `TransactionId`, `BatchId`, `AccountId`, `CustomerId`, and `SubscriptionId`.
+However, including these columns in the model may result in target leakage, where the model is trained using information not yet available during prediction, such as a customer who previously committed fraud.
+While this can improve fraud detection for specific customers, it is not useful for new customers.
+Therefore, we drop these columns to avoid target leakage.
+We tested models with and without these columns to compare their performance.
+We can see in the following table the number of unique values for the mentionned features:

 |Column|Unique Value|
 | ----------- | ----------- |